leesaxby/nextjs-lingui-example/README.md

 # NextJs and Lingui internationalisation

-An example of internationalisation using NextJs and Lingui (https://lingui.dev/)
+An example of internationalisation using NextJs and <a href="https://lingui.dev/">Lingui</a>.

 ## Lingui